History of Bucharest: Jewish history of Bucharest

 The Jewish community of Bucharest was, at least initially, overwhelmingly Sephardi (until Ashkenazim began arriving from Moldavia in the early 19th century).
 Jews were first attested as shop owners under Mircea Ciobanul (ca.1550), and despite frequent persecutions and pogroms, formed a large part of the professional elites for most of Bucharest's history, and the largest percentage of the total population after Romanians (around 11%).
-The main Jewish-inhabited areas were centered on the present-day Unirii Square and the Văcărești neighbourhood.
+The main Jewish-inhabited areas were centered on the present-day Unirii Square, Dudești and Văcărești neighbourhoods.

 In World War II, Jews were the target of widespread violence during the National Legionary State regime and, many were attacked and had their property looted, while others were eventually killed.
 During the Iron Guard Rebellion in January 1941 some 130 Jews were brutally tortured and murdered.
 A certain number of local Jews were deported to Transnistria by the Ion Antonescu regime, but most of them remained on the spot, being forcefully assigned to labor duties like cleaning out snow, sorting out the debris resulting from Allied bombings etc. As a result of the WWII holocaust and emigration both to Israel and other countries the Jewish population was drastically reduced.

 Notable institutions of the community nowadays include the Bucharest Synagogue and the State Jewish Theater.